brycewray/hugo-site/content/posts/2021/05/headers-up.md

 > Many comments here and elsewhere suggest putting a CF Worker in front of a Pages site to handle things like headers.
 I have yet to find any documentation that explains exactly how the "in front of" part works --- it's as if that's assumed knowledge.
 Is there a dead-simple example to which somebody could point me?

-Within a few moments, I received this response[^styleEdit] from "NaturallyLexan," who appears to be not a Cloudflare employee but, rather, an extremely helpful developer:
+Within a few moments, I received this response[^styleEdit] from "@NaturallyLexan," who appears to be not a Cloudflare employee but, rather, an extremely helpful developer:

 [^styleEdit]: Edited for style.